jamessimone/lwc-modal/Readme.md

 -   (property - `string?`) `modal-tagline` : use to display a subtitle for your modal
 -   (property - `function?`) `modalSaveHandler` can be passed to the modal to display a save button.
 Injecting this function into the modal _requires_ the use of a fat-arrow function, as demonstrated in the `modal_wrapper` example
 -   (slot - name = "body") this slot is to be used for any and all LWC content that is to be "hidden" and marked inaccessible when the modal is open
 -   (slot - name = "modalContent") this slot is used to inject markup into the body of the modal.
-In the `modal_wrapper` example, I use a date-type `lightning-input`, as well as some text, to demonstrate
+In the `modal_wrapper` example below, you can see two standard text-based `lightning-input` components, as well as a date-type `lightning-input` being passed to the modal
 -   (public method) `toggleModal` - the `modal_wrapper` example makes use of a button whose `onclick` method calls the modal to open it

 ## What Does It End Up Looking Like?